SemiMayor/CTF_Writeups/m0lecon_Teaser_2023/goldinospizza/README.md

 Points - 50
 Author - @0000matteo0000

+This is the easiest challenge in m0lecon Teaser 2023

 ## TL;DR
 Just order negative amount of pizzas to get extra money.
 Check the WebSocket history using Burp Suite after ordering the golden pizza to get the flag.